(a) In General. A party applying to the court for an order must do so by motion.

 (c) Timing of a Motion.
 A party must serve a written motion—other than one that the court may hear ex parte—and any hearing notice at least 21 days before the hearing date, unless a rule or court order sets a different period.
 For good cause, the court may set a different period upon ex parte application.

-(d) Affidavit Supporting a Motion.
-The moving party must serve any supporting affidavit with the motion.
-A responding party must serve any opposing affidavit at least one day before the hearing, unless the court permits later service.
+(d) Declaration Supporting a Motion.
+The moving party must serve any supporting declaration with the motion.
+A responding party must serve any opposing declaration at least one day before the hearing, unless the court permits later service.

 Rule 47 is not intended to permit speaking motions, i.e., a motion supported by affidavit attempting to establish facts which can only be established at a trial or hearing where evidence is introduced.